PLANNING FOR SPECIAL NEEDS CHILDREN AFTER WE ARE GONE – Begley Report

 - Have a plan and a responsible advocate available to resolve problems in a quick and timely manner, in the event of an emergency.

-♦What is a Letter of Intent?
-As part of the process of planning for the future of a special needs child, it is very important for parents to write a letter of intent laying out their wishes for the child’s care.
-A letter of intent provides parents with an opportunity to explain, in detail, their child’s unique life and background.
-The letter helps ensure that those responsible for the child’s care in the future will see him or her as a “real,” multi-faceted person, rather than a number, statistic, or faceless subject in a legal document.
+♦What is a Life Plan?
+As part of the process of planning for the future of a special needs child, it is very important for parents to prepare a Life Plan laying out their wishes for the child’s standard of living.
+A Life Plan provides parents with an opportunity to explain, in detail, their child’s unique life and background.
+The Plan helps ensure that those responsible for the child’s care in the future will see him or her as a “real,” multi-faceted person, rather than a number, statistic, or faceless subject in a legal document.
 The letter also serves as a vital document for the trustee, providing him or her with a greater understanding of the child, and ensuring that the family’s specific wishes, goals, and expectations can be carried out.

 A typical letter of intent details the child’s:

 - Unique personality traits.

 - Medical history and special needs.

 - Treatment, therapy, and daily care needs.

 - Favorite foods and clothing.

 - Friends, co-workers, family members, and anyone else who is close to the child.

 - Favorite recreational activities and sports.

 - Past vacations and those he or she hopes to take in the future.